digitalsleuth/WIN-FOR/README.md

-# WIN-FOR
+# Win-FOR
-Windows Forensics System Builder
+Windows Forensics Environment (Win-FOR) Builder

 The design behind this is to use a barebones Windows 10 VM or a Windows machine (preferably 1909 and higher to support WSLv2).
 Once configured, and activated (to support customization features), then you can use the winfor-cli.ps1 file to